MichaelJosephKramer/dorothy/articles/2011-10-12-nodejs-n00b-installation-questions.md

 ### Um, I chowned, but it seems to be a Coke or Pepsi type of question.

-The installation methods in the [gist][gist] fall into two camps: some install into the home directory and some install into the `\usr\bin` directory.
-To install into the `\usr\bin` directory and work with Node.js, you either have to take ownership of that directory with the `chown` command or use `sudo` when executing commands.
+The installation methods in the [gist][gist] fall into two camps: some install into the home directory and some install into the `/usr/local` directory.
+To install into the `/usr/local` directory and work with Node.js, you either have to take ownership of that directory with the `chown` command or use `sudo` when executing commands.

 As I criss-crossed the internet to find a simple answer for the "right" way to install it, I found I was in a deeper rabbit hole than I thought.